hendrixjoseph/hendrixjoseph.github.io/_top-level/privacy.md

 ### Google AdSense

 I run Google AdSense mainly to know how to use AdSense.
-This is the single ad banner you may see on the top of the page.
-My goal is to only ever have at most the single ad banner.
 Again, for more details, view [Google's privacy policy](http://www.google.com/intl/en/policies/privacy/).

 Google AdSense required the following disclosure: